G-Core/product-documentation/documentation/cloud/getting-started/projects/users/user-roles-and-rights.md

 published: true
 order: 10
 toc:
+pageTitle: User roles | Gcore
+pageDescription: Explore user roles and their permissions for your Cloud project.
 ---
 # User roles and rights
 Certain roles are assigned to all users in projects.
 Rights to manage settings, resources, and other users are set according to assigned roles.